YaleSTC/android_testing_training/README.md

 Notice that up until now we have only tested a *non-static, public member function* which is almost the simplest test we could have written (well, we also mocked an object so I guess they get easier, but not by much).
 There are many other intricacies that come up when we test, of which the most important are:

 1. Testing private class members.
-Sometimes a class has a lot of helper, private functions that logically should not be revealed to the user of the class.
+Sometimes a class has a lot of private functions that must be tested (there seems to be a lot of conflict among Java (and not only) community as to whether private functions should be tested at all, how to structure code to avoid private methods etc., but here I just want to show you that this may be done).
 Testing such functions uses the most hated and loved feature of java: reflection.
 Let's take a look at how this is done.

     * First, read this to understand [what the hell is reflection and why is it useful?](http://stackoverflow.com/questions/37628/what-is-reflection-and-why-is-it-useful).
 NOTE: The concept itself is super important and rather meta, but it is good to have a working understanding.
 If you'd like to dig deeper, you totally can using the Oracle articles on [reflection](http://docs.oracle.com/javase/tutorial/reflect/index.html) and [introspection](http://web.archive.org/web/20090226224821/http://java.sun.com/docs/books/tutorial/javabeans/introspection/index.html).
     * Second, read [this stack overflow post](http://stackoverflow.com/a/37632/7009520) explicitly showing you how to reflect to invoke (and so test) a private class function.